neondatabase/website/content/docs/extensions/pg_embedding.md

 - `SELECT id FROM documents` selects the `id` field from all records in the `documents` table.
 - `ORDER BY` sorts the selected records in ascending order based on the calculated distances.
 In other words, records with values closer to the `[1.1, 2.2, 3.3]` query vector according to the distance metric will be returned first.
 - `<->`, `<=>`, and `<~>` operators define the distance metric, which calculates the distance between the query vector and each row of the dataset.
 - `LIMIT 1` limits the result set to one record after sorting.
+You can adjust this value as required.

 In summary, the query retrieves the ID of the record from the `documents` table whose value is closest to the `[3,3,3]` query vector according to the specified distance metric.

 ### Create an HNSW index

 To optimize search behavior, you can add an HNSW index.
 To create the HNSW index on your vector column, use a `CREATE INDEX` statement as shown in the following examples.
 The `pg_embedding` extension supports indexes for use with Euclidean, Cosine, and Manhattan distance metrics.
+You must ensure that your search query syntax matches the index that you define.
+You will notice in the query examples below that each distance metric has a specific operator (`<->`, `<=>`, and `<~>`).

 Euclidean (L2) distance index: